Lambda-X/lambdax-blog/resources/templates/md/posts/2016-05-03-multimethods-protocols-explained.md

 of methods without body which other classes can implement.
-The advantage of course is that then we can use the interface instead of a concrete type in our code (see point 1 above) and then create many classes (see point 2) which provide different implementation of the same operation.
+The advantage of course is that then we can use the interface instead of a concrete type in our code (see point 1 above) and then create many classes (see point 2) which provide different implementations of the same operation.

 Abstractions are all about **reusability** and **extensibility**, so let's see what tools Clojure provides to deal with them.